Charles Pitcher Frank L. Melega Peter West Andrew Knez Jr. Ray W. Forquer

 This horizontal version of Chief Ouray was composed to fit this turn of the century frame.

-One PA PA Silk-Screen & Acrylic on canvas, image size 41 x 36 x 2 in
+Oh Great Father Silk screen & acrylic on canvas, image size 41 x 36 x 2 in

 This painting is a wraparound canvas with no frame.
 The image was derived from a vintage five dollar silver certificate.